Question

 Results-driven

-Perfect when you successfully obtained something concrete like funding, contracts, or partnerships.
-Shows completion and achievement rather than just effort.
+Best used when you successfully obtained something valuable like funding, partnerships, or opportunities.
+It implies completion and success rather than ongoing effort.

 Achieved